emeth-/historical-christian-commentaries-db/README.md

   - `quote`: The source quotation, can include unicode as HTML entities but should not include any html
   - `sources`: a list of objects with "url" and "title" values, should always include at least one source.
 - Optional keys
-  - `append_to_author_name`: Use this for things like when you are quoting from a secondary source, e.g. if Aquinas said that Jerome said something, put the quote under Jerome, but in append_to_author_name put the value " (as quoted by Aquinas)"
+  - `append_to_author_name`: Use this for things like when you are quoting from a secondary source, e.g. if Aquinas said that Jerome said something, put the quote under Jerome, but in append_to_author_name put the value " (as quoted by Aquinas, AD 1274)"
   - `time`: The year A.D. that the writing was written.
 Use a negative value for B.C.
 Should be just a single numerical value.
 If not supplied, defaults to metadata.json's death year for the Church Father.

 Minimal Example: